Summary / TL;DR

 - A single ad group per campaign with a shared or micro-budget.

 - A varying number of single-keyword ad groups in one campaign, with each keyword having its own ad group.
-The budget for each ad group will be set strategically based on the represented products and services.
+Set the budget for each ad group based on the products and services represented.

-Consider the keywords “training” and “trainer” — traditionally, they should have their ad groups with negatives to drive traffic.
+Consider the keywords “training” and “trainer.”
+Traditionally, they should have their own ad groups with negatives to drive traffic.
 This strategy lets advertisers craft ad copies, leveraging language on the website landing page and ad group.

 This should have improved quality scores and helped advertisers control their budgets.
-In reality, the strategy would deprive the crucial parts of businesses by concentrating the budget only on a few selected ad groups and keywords.
+In reality, the strategy would deprive businesses of crucial resources by concentrating the budget only on a few selected ad groups and keywords.

 Want to receive updates?
 Sign up to our newsletter